 MEET OUR STAFF

-With over 2 decades of experience teaching yoga and meditation, Gracia empowers students to attune to their own inner wisdom in order to live authentic, happy and meaningful lives.
+With over 2 decades of experience teaching yoga therapy, meditation, and yogic spirituality, Gracia empowers students to attune to their own inner wisdom in order to live authentic, happy and meaningful lives.
 Her teacher trainings support yoga teachers and other helping professionals to grow into confident mentors capable of inspiring and facilitating awakening in their students and clients.

-Gracia teaches in a variety of venues, including yoga studios, conferences, and corporations, such as Microsoft and Amazon.
+Gracia teaches in a variety of venues, including yoga studios, conferences (Sedona Yoga Festival and Minneapolis Yoga Conference), and corporations, such as Microsoft and Amazon.
 She is an ordained swami and initiates sincere seekers into the Kriya Yoga Lineage.
-She is an E-RYT 500, Somatic Yoga Therapist, Certified Hanna Somatic Educator and Certified Adaptive Yoga Teacher.
+She is a C-IAYT, E-RYT 500, YACEP, Somatic Yoga Therapist, Certified Hanna Somatic Educator and Certified Adaptive Yoga Teacher.
 She and her husband, T McKinley, are the co-founders of My Spirit Community in Northfield, Minnesota.

 While still in training, she began teaching at Bethany Hall, a local drug and alcohol rehabilitation center.
 In 2008, this work inspired her to open Uttara Yoga Studio in Roanoke, VA, with the vision to create a safe and sacred space to share the physical, mental and spiritual aspects of the practice.
 The Uttara community has blossomed beyond her dreams into a diverse group of yoga practitioners and seekers.
 The Studio now includes 200- and 300-hour yoga teacher training programs, and a program to mentor new yoga teachers.
 Jill radiates a fierce, nurturing presence that will challenge you to explore the limits of your body and mind, and yet feel supported and held in a safe space so you can meet yourself with honesty and an open heart.
 Her yoga classes weave together Kriya Yoga with her studies under many gifted yoga teachers, particularly Kim Schwartz, Gabriel Halpern, Andrea Boyd and Jeffrey Cohen.